Ivory Coast (Côte d'Ivoire)

 Accommodation & Road Transport

-Road transport is by 4WD vehicles.
+Road transport is by minibus.

-Accommodation is in basic yet comfortable hotels.
+Accommodation is in very basic yet comfortable hotels.

 Walking